longda/heatmap-express/README.md

 Primary storage for this system is Mongo DB via MongoLab, a SAAS provider for Mongo storage.
 Using a SAAS solution, one has the ability to scale up the service as required and limit the amount of overhead required for system administration.
 The GetDataByMapId() call uses a Map Reduce function to aggregate kill data by coordinate.
-Additional filters could be used to get different events, specify a weapon, etc.
+Additional filters could be used to get different events, specify a weapon, etc.  Mongo as a data store is ideal because it is quick to right to, the data is really not relational per se, and as changes to this data are required, we do not need to go back and change a schema on a "table" of millions of rows of data as would be required with RDMSes.

 ### REST API
 Basic REST calls are available via the HTTP verbs POST, PUT, DELETE, and GET.
 Additionally, a populate method is